walkjivefly/unfork/README.md

 A little script to (attempt) to unfork (get off) a forked blockchain.
 It was designed to be used with the Crown blockchain on your VPS or with a linux wallet.
-There are now customised versions for several different coins which you might run on a Blcoknet servicenode.
+There are now customised versions for several different coins which you might run on a Blocknet servicenode.

 It does two things: